SCCMOG/Home-Assistant/LightwaveRF Light Custom Component/README.md

-# LightwaveRF Lights - Home Assistant
+# LightwaveRF Lights Setup Guide - Home Assistant

 This component has been created for LightwaveRF Lights.
 The reasoning behind it is simple, I have them throughout the house and was sick of using CMD line switches.
 It uses RabbitMQ to que the messages also to ensure it never misses a command.